Tiny Country Partners with Global Conservation Organization to Help Coral Reefs Worldwide in Sister Reef Project with Belize Tourism Board

 How to Donate

-Starting March 8, 2018 through March 29, 2018, U.S. travelers can visit SisterReefProject.com to view auction items and make a donation.
-Participants may come away with one of more than 40 prizes or experiences worth over $59,000 USD.
+Hence, starting March 8, 2018 through March 29, 2018, U.S. travelers visited SisterReefProject.com to view auction items and donate.
+In addition, Participants came away with one of more than 40 prizes.
+As well, they could have experiences worth over $59,000 USD.